bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 style and configure plots and widgets the same way regardless of the interface.

-For more information on Bokeh models, consult the :ref:`refguide`.
+For more information on Bokeh models, see |bokeh.models| in the :ref:`refguide`.

 .. note::